Arcbasehq/Arcbase-Website/README.md

 ## Projects

-- **CrimiRepo**: The community-driven package repository for everyone.
+- **ArcOS**: Desktop experience for everyone.
-- **Forge**: Developer tools that accelerate your workflow.
-- **Nexus**: Cloud infrastructure that just works.
-- **Sentinel**: Open source security for the modern web.
+- **Sentinel**: Advanced security toolkit for the modern web.
+- **Arc Manager**: Modern local file management.
+- **Mobile App**: Arcbase on the go.
+- **OpenShelf**: The open-source digital library.

 ## Development

-This website is built with [Astro](https://astro.build/) and [Supabase](https://supabase.com/) for authentication and data storage.
+This website is built with [Astro](https://astro.build/) for lightning-fast delivery, [Supabase](https://supabase.com/) for authentication and PostgreSQL data storage, and [Datadog](https://www.datadoghq.com/) for Real User Monitoring.

-### Authentication Setup
+### Setup Instructions

-This site includes user authentication with GitHub and Google OAuth.
-To set up authentication:

-1. Follow the [Supabase Setup Guide](./SUPABASE_SETUP.md) for detailed instructions
+1. Follow the [Supabase Setup Guide](./SUPABASE_SETUP.md) for database and RLS instructions.
 2. Install dependencies: `npm install`
-3. Configure OAuth apps (see setup guide)
-4. Set environment variables in `.env.local`
+3. Configure your environment variables in `.env.local` with your Supabase API keys and Datadog RUM application token.
+4. Run the local dev server: `npm run dev`

 ### Commands

-All commands are run from the root of the project:

 | Command             | Action                                      |
 | :------------------ | :------------------------------------------ |